Blind Justice

 THEMIS is the education and research pillar of Blind Justice UK.
 It aims to advance public understanding of how the civil justice system operates in practice, particularly for litigants in person.

-THEMIS delivers plain-language guides, evidence-based research, and public seminars, including a forthcoming lecture series at the University of Cambridge.
+THEMIS delivers plain-language guides, evidence-based research, and public seminars, including a forthcoming lecture series at the University of

 All THEMIS research is reviewed by the trustees before publication under the charity's research neutrality policy, and is presented as evidence and analysis rather than recommendations.